Fraser Institute: Associated people

+The institute has attracted some well-known individuals to its ranks, including politicians such as former Reform Party of Canada leader Preston Manning, former Progressive Conservative Ontario premier Mike Harris, and former Progressive Conservative Alberta premier Ralph Klein.
+From 1979 to 1991, the institute's senior economist was Walter Block.

+Ideology

 The Fraser Institute describes itself as "an independent, non-partisan research and educational organization", and envisions "a free and prosperous world where individuals benefit from greater choice, competitive markets, and personal responsibility".
+The Fraser Institute's stated mission is "to measure, study, and communicate the impact of competitive markets and government intervention on the welfare of individuals."

 Forbes has referred to the think tank as libertarian.
 The New York Times has described the institute as libertarian.
 Langley Times classified it as right-of-centre libertarian.